 1. Describe (including a numerical estimate) the potential respondent universe and any sampling or other respondent selection method to be used.
 Data on the number of entities (e.g. establishments, State and local governmental units, households, or persons) in the universe and the corresponding sample are to be provided in tabular form.
 The tabulation must also include expected response rates for the collection as a whole.
 If the collection has been conducted before, provide the actual response rate achieved.

 The alumni form was deployed online as the Voluntary Alumni Update System (VAUS) in 2014, at which time a response rate of 60% was targeted.
 Since then, 162 responses were received in the system for an average of 81 per year, a response rate of approximately 3%.
 In an effort to increase the response rate, OEd will circulate a reminder to complete the form three times annually, rather than once.
-As a result, the expected response rate has been revised to 10%, higher than the actual response rate, but below the previous estimate of 60%..
+As a result, the expected response rate has been revised to 10%, higher than the actual response rate, but below the previous estimate of 60%.

 Table 2: Potential respondent universe and expected response rates